JonasMht/GKA_file_manipulation_software/README.md

     - Argument:
         - **text** a string of a gka file.
     - Return:
-        - A string containing a gka like structure with corrected position and decimal years for each prism)
+        - A string containing a gka like structure with less elements and corrected position and decimal years for each prism)
+    - Math:
+        - XI YI ZI
+            - ![1+1 = 2]
         <br/>
 - (to be continued)